parthian-sterlet/sitega/README.md

 1. path to fasta files with datasets of foreground and background sequences
 2. fasta file with dataset of foreground sequences
 3. fasta file with dataset of background sequences
-4. int maximal length of one LPD (default value 6)
+4. maximal length of one LPD (default value 6)
-5. int minimal length of motif (integer value respecting to a tested length L, default value is 8)
+5. minimal length of motif (integer value respecting to a tested length L, default value is 8)
-6. int maximal length of motif (default value is 40)
+6. maximal length of motif (default value is 40)
-7. int step length (default value is 4, i.e. lengths 8, 12, 16 etc. are considered)
+7. step length (default value is 4, i.e. lengths 8, 12, 16 etc. are considered)
-8. double ratio_cnt_of_all  = cross-validation approach, positive value below 1 means the ratio of the training subset size to that of control subset for repeated random subsampling validation, default value -1 means equal sizes of training and control subsets, odd/even peaks are used either for training and control subsets)
+8. ratio_cnt_of_all  = cross-validation approach, positive value below 1 means the ratio of the training subset size to that of control subset for repeated random subsampling validation, default value -1 means equal sizes of training and control subsets, odd/even peaks are used either for training and control subsets)
 9. int num_iterations = number of iterations in bootatrap (default 2)

 ## Train a model